Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Location

-46 miles (75km) from Niseko
+46 miles (75km) from Niseko.

-54 miles (87km) from Chitose International Airport
+54 miles (87km) from Chitose International Airport.

 Sapporo Teine Ski Resort - West Hokkaido

-Located in the mountains between Otaru and the larger city of Sapporo, the views from Sapporo Teine ski area are outstanding, overlooking Sapporo City and the Sea of Japan.
-Advanced skiers and riders should focus on the off-piste terrain and fun tree runs that are mainly north facing and quite often very deep!
-Some of the steepest skiing in Hokkaido is right here.
+Located off the main highway in the costal mountains between Otaru and the city of Sapporo, the views from Sapporo Teine ski area are outstanding, overlooking Sapporo City and the Sea of Japan.

 hokkaido ski resort